shawshankkumar/express-status-validation/package/README.md

 1. To learn how to make packages 😉
 2. I spent around 40-50 minutes debugging why [SRMKZILLA's](https://srmkzilla.net) backend kept crashing.
 Found out someone passed the mongo error codes(single digit) to express and viola.
+3. Bun v1 came out and I decided to ditch pnpm and node.

 ## What does it do?